-After reviewing the MDT's heritage property list (Appendix 2), the MDT has prioritized three properties that may require future preservation maintenance needs:
+After reviewing the MDT's heritage property list (Appendix 2), the MDT has prioritized two properties that may require future preservation maintenance needs:

-- 1. Crow Agency II (24ST0089)

-- 2. Yellowstone River Bridge at Gardiner (24PA0790)

-- 3. Sleeping Buffalo Rock (24PH1002)
+- 1. Yellowstone River Bridge at Gardiner (24PA0790) - 2.
+Sleeping Buffalo Rock (24PH1002)

-While the MDT is attempting to redesign Montana Highway 78 through Crow Agency II in order to minimize impacts to it, some portions of the site within the existing MDT ROW will be impacted.
-The extent of those impacts as of this writing is not known.
-In 2010, an extensive inspection of the Yellowstone River Bridge at Gardiner revealed significant structural problems involving both the sub- and superstructures of the bridge.
+In 2012, an extensive inspection of the Yellowstone River Bridge at Gardiner revealed significant structural problems involving both the sub- and superstructures of the bridge.
 It is clear that something will have to be done to maintain a crossing of the river at the north entrance of Yellowstone National Park.
 It is not known if it would involve the rehabilitation of the structure or the construction of a new bridge.
 The MDT has not yet programmed a project involving the bridge.

 Sleeping Buffalo Rock is a Traditional Cultural Property that is listed in the National Register of Historic Places.
 It is currently housed under a shelter at a turn-out adjacent to the junction of US Highway 2 and Secondary Highway 243 about 18 miles east of Malta.
 While the site is often visited by Native Americans who leave offerings there, it is also visited by others who leave offerings of a different sort at the site that aren't particularly respectful of the effigy.
-The MDT and the owners of the Sleeping Buffalo Resort maintain the site, but occasionally there are indications that the MDT would like to build a more attractive shelter and improve the turn-out to, hopefully, discourage littering and vandalism.
+The MDT and the owners of the Sleeping Buffalo Resort maintain the site.